PaulMcClernan/OpenXTalk-Apple-AVAudioSampler/README.md

 - Added inline documentation
 - Changed some handler names, and parameters, updated demo stack for changes.
 - Added some parameter checking
-- Added MIDI Data Grid demo (which should work with AVAudioSampler,CoreMIDI,or AVMIDIPlayer on macOS (as well as built-in MIDI Player on Windows and Android platforms)
+- Added MIDI Data Grid demo (which should work with AVAudioSampler, CoreMIDI, or AVMIDIPlayer on macOS (as well as built-in MIDI Player on Windows and Android platforms)